axme100/backendproj/readme.md

 # Spanlib

-This project aims to create a pedagogical web applciation that can be used in Spanish language classrooms or by students of Spanish and other languages around the world.
+This project aims to create a pedagogical web applciation for creating Mad Libs in the Spanish language classroom or by students of Spanish and other languages around the world.

 ## Getting Started